 How to Find Treatment for Cocaine and Crack Cocaine Addiction

-When it comes time to find treatment for cocaine and crack cocaine addiction, individuals should search for a comprehensive addiction treatment program that manages detox, inpatient residential treatment, and provides aftercare options that allow for continued treatment and support.
+When it comes time to find treatment for cocaine and crack cocaine addiction, individuals should search for a comprehensive addiction treatment program that manages detox, and inpatient residential treatment and provides aftercare options that allow for continued treatment and support.

 It is important for individuals to first look for a treatment facility that provides detoxification as crack and cocaine are difficult to detox from when addicted.
 Additionally, since this stimulant is often laced or used with other drugs, like opioids, it can be more difficult to detox from.
 Withdrawal should always be done under the care of a medical professional.
 Medical monitoring is crucial for individuals as common cocaine and crack withdrawal symptoms can include depression, anxiety, restlessness, extreme fatigue, nightmares, and trouble focusing.

 Individuals with a cocaine or crack addiction should seek out inpatient residential treatment as their initial treatment programming.
 Individuals can learn the necessary self-management and coping skills to remain successfully sober through this system.
 Additionally, individuals addicted to cocaine often have to battle additional addiction behaviors like bingeing and trauma from risky use.
 The structured 24-hour support provided in inpatient treatment is the most beneficial for individuals struggling with cocaine.

 Finally, the last aspect that an individual should specifically look for is a treatment program that has or can recommend aftercare options.
 Individuals who struggle with cocaine must not only get sober but maintain that sobriety.
 Because cocaine use can be triggered easily and often ends in binge use, individuals should seek out continued supportive treatment to manage addiction symptoms.